o2r-project/erc-spec/docs/spec/index.md

     ```yml
     id: b9b0099e-9f8d-4a33-8acf-cb0c062efaec
     spec_version: 1
-    main: the_paper_document.rmd
+    main: workflow.Rmd
     display: paper.html
     ```

 Additionally, related resources such as a related publication can be stated with the `relatedIdentifier` element field.
 A related identifier SHOULD be a globally unique persistent identifier and SHOULD be a URI.

 ### Control statements

-The configuration file MUST contain statements to control the runtime container.
+The configuration file SHOULD contain statements to control the execution of the runtime image.

 These statements MUST be in an array under the root-level node `execution` in the ERC configuration file in the order in which they must be executed.

 Implementations SHOULD support a list of [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands as control statements.
 These commands are given as a list under the node `cmd` under the root-level node `execution`.
-If extensions use non-bash commands, they MUST define own nodes under the `execution` node and SHOULD define defaults.
+Non-bash commands MUST be defined under own nodes under the `execution` node.
+The current/working directory for these commands MUST be the [ERC base directory](#base-directory).

 The execution statements MAY ensure the re-computation being independent from the environment, which may be different depending on the host of the execution environment.
 For example, the time zone could be fixed via an environment variable `TZ=CET`, so output formatting of timestamps does not break [checking](../glossary.md#check).
 This is in addition to ERC authors handling such parameters at a script level.

-!!! tip "Example for control statements"
+!!! tip "Examples for control statements"
     ```yml
-    id: b9b0099e-9f8d-4a33-8acf-cb0c062efaec
-    spec_version: 1
     execution:
       cmd:
         - `./prepare.sh --input my_data`
         - `./execute.sh --output results --iterations 3`
+    ```

+    ```yml
+    id: 12345
+    execution:
+      cmd: >-
+        'docker run -it --rm --volume $(pwd):/erc --volume $(pwd)/other_data.csv:/erc/data.csv:ro erc:12345'
     ```

 ### License metadata